ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 The **psbmpc_cxx** implements the Probabilistic Scenario-based MPC [[2]](#2) in C/C++, which is an extended and improved version of the original SB-MPC, with more focus on probabilistic risk assessment, and which allows any given number of avoidance maneuvers in the prediction horizon.
 Here, one version is implemented for the CPU and another experimental for the GPU. </p>

+## Git Workflow

+All cooperators are obligated to follow the methods outlined in <https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow> for ensuring a pain-free workflow with thecolavrepo.

+If you're unfamiliar with git, check out <https://try.github.io/> to get familiar, and use <https://learngitbranching.js.org/> for trying out topics on your own.

 ## References